transcanadasteve4321/dbdeploy.net/README.md

 This fork contains in-house customizations that were useful for a couple of active projects in the organization.

+### Release 1.1.1

+#### Bug Fix: Changelog description fields should not be blank

+The changelog table's description field should contain a description derived from the change script name.
+If you use non-decimal change numbers (eg. 13, 14, 15), this field was incorrectly set to a single space.
+None of the unit tests caught this, so we have introduced an integration test that closely matches how DbDeploy runs when the different components are wired up (Developer note: see DeploymentServiceIntegrationTests).

+### Release 1.1.0

-### Feature: Support gaps in database script version numbers
+#### Feature: Support gaps in database script version numbers

 On a team with many members who are either working on the same or different releases of an application, we found that allowing gaps in numbering was more flexible.